Dishonest tax agents: commencement date

 Note: All file access notices must be approved by the tribunal, see CH182520.

 The legislation replaces section 20A and section 99 of the Taxes Management Act 1970, and extends to all taxes, duties and NICs administered by HMRC, except tax credits and customs duty.
-Please contact Central Policy, Tax Administration Advice (TAA) if you identify conduct that occurred before 1 April 2013.
+Please contact Tax Administration, Litigation and Advice (TALA) if you identify conduct that occurred before 1 April 2013.